ryanyuan-yyr/ryanyuan-yyr.github.io/_pages/about.md

 I am an undergraduate student at University of Science and Technology of China, major in Computer Science.
 My interests include computer architecture and compiler techniques.

 I am expected to receive my bachelor degree in 2023 and apply for a PhD program in CS in the near future.

+Please see [projects](/projects) to learn more about my experiences.